-Most western therapists have little or no experience of working on the floor, and one question which I often get from new Thai Massage students is what mat they should be using.
+Most western therapists have little or no experience of working on the floor.
+One question which I often get from new Thai Massage students is what mat they should be using.

-The right mat is quite important since it can make the difference between feeling comfortable during your sessions and feeling not really at ease.
+The right mat is quite important since it can make the difference between feeling comfortable during your sessions and not feeling at ease, or even inconvenienced.

 For Thai Massage you are not just lowering the massage table to the floor, so to say, but you create a different working environment which is much more spacious than a massage table, and which allows you to move around the client freely.

 This video is part of our “Thai Massage Tips And Tricks” video series.
-If you are looking for the previous videos in the series, you can find them here:
+If you want to watch all the other videos in the series, you can find them here:

 The ‘Thai Massage Tips And Tricks’ Video Series